SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Drawing Figures in the console – Problems

 **The fifth** problem of the "Programming Basics" Practical Exam requires **using one or several nested loops** for drawing a figure on the console.
-A logical deductions, simple calculations and checks might be required.
-The problem checks the students abilities to think logically and come up with simple algorithms for solving problems, i.e. to think algorithmically.
+Logical deductions, simple calculations, and checks might be required.
+The problem checks the students' abilities to think logically and come up with simple algorithms for solving problems, i.e. to think algorithmically.
 Here are a few examples for an exam problem:

 ### Problem: Perfect Diamond